 - Understanding MySQL Table Types – it is essential to understand the features of each table type so that you can use them effectively to maximize the performance of your databases.

-- Creating tables using MySQL CREATE TABLE statement – shows you how to create new tables in a database using
+- Creating a table by using CREATE TABLE statement – shows you how to create new tables in a database using

 - MySQL sequence – shows you how to use a sequence to generate unique numbers automatically for the primary key column of a table.

-- Using MySQL ALTER TABLE to change table structure – you will learn about the
+- Using ALTER TABLE to change table structure – you will learn about the

 ALTER TABLEstatement that changes existing table structure such as adding or removing a column, changing column attribute, etc.